EthenStrine/latin/notes2.md

 A direct command occurs with the imperative mood.
 For example, “Come here, right now!”
 An indirect command occurs with words of asking, ordering, commanding, etc. (rogo, peto, quaero, mando, impero, moneo, persuadeo, etc.).
 When these words are used, the clause that explains what was asked, sought, etc., uses a subjunctive verb.
 The entire clause acts as the direct object of the main verb in the sentence.
 For example, “He commanded that the battle be fought.”
 He commanded what?
 That the battle be fought.
 In Latin, the dependent clause (that the battle be fought) uses a subjunctive verb.
 When these words of asking, ordering, commanding, etc., are used, the person who is asked, ordered, commanded, etc., will be in the dative, the accusative, or the ablative cases.
 The case that should be used will depend upon the verb being used.
 (See 3.3)

 #### Noun Clauses of Result
 Verbs that mean “happen,” “cause,” “affect,” “bring about,” etc., are often followed by ut or ut non and a subjunctive clause.
 Once again, these subjunctive clauses are acting as direct objects to the main verb and, therefore, are called noun clauses of result (they give us the result of the main verb).
 For example, “It happened that I crashed my car four years ago.”
 (This is a true story.
-It was my dream car—convertible, leather everything, fully loaded.
+It was my dream car - convertible, leather everything, fully loaded.
 I mourned for it like a friend.)
 Anyway, “that I crashed my car four years ago,” tells what happened.
 Therefore, it is acting as a direct object of the verb telling the result.
 (See 3.3)

 #### Gerunds
 In English, a gerund is the -ing form of a verb when it is acting as a noun.
 For example, “Skiing is fun.”
 In this sentence, skiing is a gerund.
 In Latin, the nominative form of the gerund is the present active infinitive of the verb (to ski is fun).
 In the other four cases, the gerund is formed by taking the present stem of the verb and adding the same endings as the masculine singular gerundive.
 Although they look very much alike, gerunds and gerundives have different functions in sentences.
 They also have different characteristics.
 The biggest key to determining whether a word is a gerund or a gerundive is to look to see whether or not it agrees with something else in the sentence.
 (See 3.4)

 ## Unit 4
 ### Vocabulary
-aditus—approach
+aditus - approach
-admoneo—remind
+admoneo - remind
-circumvenio—surround
+circumvenio - surround
-dedo—surrender
+dedo - surrender
-differo—differ
+differo - differ
-diligens—careful
+diligens - careful
-magnitudo—greatness
+magnitudo - greatness
-fio—become
+fio - become
-hic—here
+hic - here
-moror—delay
+moror - delay
-mulier—woman
+mulier - woman
-noceo—harm
+noceo - harm
-placeo—please
+placeo - please
-quamquam—although
+quamquam - although
-reverto—turn back
+reverto - turn back

 ### Grammar Rules